ICD-10-CM Diagnosis Codes

 Dupuytren’s contracture affects the palmer fascia of the hands.
 It is characterized by a thickening of the fibrous tissue underneath the skin of the hand, with resulting nodule and contracture formation.
 These contractures cause the finger(s) to flex forward.
 The contractures are usually painless, but they can cause disability of the hand as the disease progresses.
 The two joints most commonly affected by Dupuytren’s contracture are the metacarpophalangeal (MCP) joints and the proximal interphalangeal (PIP) joints.

-Xiaflex ® administered for any indication other than the indication listed above is not considered medically reasonable and necessary and, therefore, not covered by Medicare.
+Xiaflex ® administered for any indications other than the indication listed above is not considered medically reasonable and necessary and, therefore, not covered by Medicare.
+The specialties that Medicare would expect to see billing for the treatment of Dupuytren’s contracture are rheumatology (66), orthopedic surgery (20), plastic surgery (24), hand surgery (40), or general surgery (02); and urology (34) for the treatment of Peyronie’s disease.

 Language quoted from CMS National Coverage Determination (NCDs) and coverage provisions in interpretive manuals are italicized throughout the Local Coverage Determination (LCD).
 NCDs and coverage provisions in interpretive manuals are not subject to the LCD Review Process (42 CFR 405.860[b] and 42 CFR 426 [Subpart D]).
 In addition, an administrative law judge may not review an NCD.
 See §1869(f)(1)(A)(i) of the Social Security Act.